hansroh/skitai/README.rst

           was.mbox.push ("Invalid User Name or Password", "error", icon = "new_releases") return was.render ("sign/signin.html", next_url = next_url or was.ab ("index"))

-You just import module from components. but *def decorate (app)* is core in each module.
-Every modules can have *decorate (app)* in *components*, so you can split and modulize views and utility functions. decorate (app) will be automatically executed on starting.
-If you set app.use_reloader, theses components will be automatically reloaded and re-executed on file changing.
+You just import module from pasta. but *def decorate (app)* is core in each module.
+Every modules can have *decorate (app)* in *pasta*, so you can split and modulize views and utility functions. decorate (app) will be automatically executed on starting.
+If you set app.use_reloader, theses pasta will be automatically reloaded and re-executed on file changing.
 Also you can make global app sharable functions into seperate module like util.py without views.

 HTTP/2.0 Server Push